-Hello, please refer to me as Indigo…
+Welcome to my blog.
+Please refer to me as Indigo…

-This blog is a playspace for ideas, words and images.
-It is a spot for reviews and a showcase for resources, links, issues, experiences and ideas which centre around (but are not necessarily confined to) issues that affect the lives of older women who have a lust for life, an appetite for the imaginative and an appreciation of death.
+A showcase for original and erotic artworks, writing, resources, links, issues, experiences and ideas.
+Ideas which centre around (but are not necessarily confined to) issues that affect the lives of mature women who have a lust for life, an appetite for the imaginative and an appreciation of death.

 Because it deals with issues relating to aging, sex and dying, it is not for everyone.